davidcalikes/Late-Gigs/docs/README.md

     <img src="./readme_images/test_feedback1.png"><br>_Feedback From Peer_
     <br>

-    Somewhat disconcertingly, David did not find any other errors both as a user and within the code base.
+    Somewhat disconcertingly, David did not find any other errors, as a user or within the code base.

     During his review David used Late Gigs to create a waiting list listing in the Google Sheets database.